JuliaRegistries/Registrator.jl/README.md

 ## How to Use

+There are two ways to use Registrator: a web interface and a GitHub app.

+### Via the Web Interface

+This workflow supports repositories hosted on either GitHub or GitLab.

+Go to https://pkg.julialang.org/registrator/ and follow the instructions.
+There are also more detailed instructions [here](README.web.md#usage-for-package-maintainers).

+### Via the GitHub App

+Unsurprisingly, this method only works for packages whose repositories are hosted on GitHub.

 First, install the app on your package(s) as mentioned above.
 The procedure for registering a new package is the same as for releasing a new version.

 1. Set the [Project.toml](Project.toml) version field in your repository to your new desired `version`.